 Equine behaviourist Justine Harrison will guide you through this minefield by teaching you how horses learn and the principles of training so that you can make informed decisions for yourself.
 In a combination of classroom and practical sessions with horses you will learn about effective handling and training techniques.

+Would you like to learn how best to train your horse?
 You will benefit from an improved understanding of how your own horse learns and gain new practical skills to help train your horse effectively.

 The weekend will include presentations and practical exercises with horses, including: